 A strong login/ authentication process is another necessity.
 For example, MSPs (like your clients) should always prevent workers from sharing logins and require everyone to use a password manager to ensure their credentials are properly secured.
 Multi-factor authentication (MFA) is becoming a security industry standard — so be sure to utilize this process whenever possible.

 Another important step is designating a skilled cybersecurity professional to be a CSO for your MSP.
 This person’s primary responsibilities should be managing your internal security and constantly monitoring and updating the network.
 While you may need to assign other tasks to that individual to justify the expense, your security operations should always be their top priority.

 Of course, everyone is responsible for protecting the systems in some way and should report potential issues and follow the company’s response plan if problems occur.
-No one is immune to cyberattacks and the best recourse if to act quickly if an incident occurs.
-Establish team roles and responsibilities and steps for communicating with lawyers, insurance companies, clients, and the proper authorities in the wake of an attack.
+No one is immune to cyberattacks and the best recourse is to act quickly if an incident occurs.
+Establish team roles and responsibilities, and steps for communicating with lawyers, insurance companies, clients, and the proper authorities in the wake of an attack.
 Of course, no one can truly know the effectiveness of these strategies unless they periodically test and revise their plans.
 That last step is essential.

 Trust is Everything

 Cybersecurity is not easy or a one-and-done activity, or something to be taken lightly, especially for MSPs.
 Your organization’s protection posture must be equivalent to, if not greater than, that of your clients if you wish to succeed long-term.